ceph/ceph-installer/docs/source/index.rst

    :<json boolean calamari: (optional) include configuration of the ``calamari-server`` (a.k.a.
                                    ``calamari-lite``.
 Defaults to ``false``.
+   :<json object conf: (optional) An object that maps ceph.conf sections (only
+                       global, mon, osd, rgw, mds allowed) to keys and values.
+Anything defined in this mapping will override existing settings.
    :<json string fsid: (required) The ``fsid`` for the cluster :<json string host: (required) The hostname to configure :<json string monitor_interface: (required) The interface name (e.g. "eth0")